gritsp/mars-rover-navigation/README.md

 # Mars rover navigation repository

 This repository contains the code for the Mars rover navigation project.
 The project is a simple web application that allows the user to navigate a rover on a grid.
 The initial grid size is 5\*4, the initial position of the rover will start at [0,0], The user can the commands to navigate the rover.
 The application will display the final position of the rover.
+This project is built using React.js and using typescript to develop the application.

 ## Requirements